The CGU Writing Center offers weekend dissertation boot camps throughout the year, as well as one annual week-long boot camp during the summer.

 Weekend Boot Camps

 Can I come?: Current CGU students who are ABD are eligible to attend the weekend boot camps.
-Space is limited and registration is first-come, first served — but we do consider other factors to ensure that as many students as possible can participate.
+Space is limited and application review is generally first-come, first served — but we do consider other factors to ensure that as many students as possible can participate.
 Proposal and Master's thesis students will be considered after all ABD students' applications have been reviewed.

-How is it different from the weekend boot camp?: Along with meeting for a whole week, rather than a weekend, summer boot camp participants benefit from a number of other boot camp features.
-These include guest faculty and peer speakers addressing issues such as the writing process and staying motivated, as well as group discussions, over 35 hours of quiet writing time and a reward for your effort.
+How is it different from the weekend boot camp?: Along with meeting for a whole week, rather than a weekend, Summer Dissertation Boot Camp participants benefit from a number of other features, including guest faculty and peer speakers addressing issues such as the writing process and staying motivated, as well as group discussions, over 35 hours of quiet writing time and a reward for your effort.

-Can I come?: Unlike the weekend Boot Camp, there is an application process for the week-long Boot Camp, but it requires submission of a detailed work plan and confirmation from your advisor that you have discussed your plan with them.
+Can I come?: Like the weekend Boot Camp, there is an application process for the week-long Boot Camp, but it requires submission of a detailed work plan and confirmation from your advisor that you have discussed your plan with them.
 Only current CGU students who are ABD may apply.
 Proposal and Master's thesis students are not eligible for this camp.

 Eligible students must submit anapplication which includes a brief statement on how you hope to benefit from the Boot Camp and a detailed Writing Plan for the week.